kstenschke/tictac-track/README.md

 ### Command: start (s) - Add new entry to timesheet or update start-time of given entry

 The new entry's status is set to ongoing.
-If a previous entry has been ongoing when a new entry is started, the previous entry is being stopped, with the current time being recorded as that task's end-time.
+If a previous entry has been ongoing when a new entry is started, the previous entry is being stopped, with the current time being recorded as that entry's end-time.
-For the first entry per day, a default task number to be used when none is given, can be configured in ttt.ini.
+For the first entry per day, a default issue number to be used when none is given, can be configured in ttt.ini.

 #### Usage examples:

-`s`           - Start a new entry (w/o task-no. or comment) at the current time
+`s`           - Start a new entry (w/o issue-no. or comment) at the current time

 `s Foo`       - Start a new entry commented w/ "Foo"

 `s "Foo bar"` - Start a new entry commented w/ "Foo bar"

-`s Foo 123`   - Start a new entry commented w/ "Foo" and task number: 123
+`s Foo 123`   - Start a new entry commented w/ "Foo" and issue number: 123

-`s 123`       - Start task 123 w/o comment
+`s 123`       - Start entry w/ issue no. 123 w/o comment

 `s 3 08:30`   - Update start-time of entry 3 to 08:30